 When to Go to Dubai

 If you like it hot, you’ll love Dubai.
-Winters are lovely, autumn and spring are warm and sultry, and summers are scorching – and best avoided.
+Winter in Dubai is lovely, autumn and spring are warm and sultry, and summers are scorching – and best avoided.
 Locals and expats evacuate for cooler climates during this time although this is the cheapest and quietest period to visit and has therefore become increasingly popular with budget travellers.
 The best time to visit is autumn (October-November) when temperatures hover around 30-35C/86-95F and spring (February-April) when they range from 25-33C/77-89F.